 Practical Nursing – 20

 Registered Nursing, fall entry – 40

 A2 entrance exam

-To take the A2 Exam you must meet the minimum eligibility requirements.
-After testing, you will be ranked for program acceptance based on your A2 test scores.
+To take the A2 exam you must meet the minimum eligibility requirements.
+After testing, you will be ranked for program acceptance based on your A2 test score.
 In order to be ranked, you must receive a minimum score as set by the Health Careers department.